ocaml/ocaml.org/data/workflows/en/03_update_deps.md

 ]
 ```

-Either way, once you have added your dependency in the appropriate file, you can run `opam install . --deps-only` to update your current switche's dependencies.
+Either way, once you have added your dependency in the appropriate file, you can run `opam install . --deps-only` to update your current switch's dependencies.